kubernetes/cloud-provider-vsphere/docs/book/tutorials/deploying_cpi_and_csi_with_multi_dc_vc_aka_zones.md

 Some important takeaways for implementing zones:

 1. Zones allow you to target Kubernetes workloads to a specific group of vSphere infrastructure.
-This is handled by the CPI/CCM.
+This is handled by the CPI.
 2. Zones also define persistent storage boundaries.
 In other words, all compute nodes within a given zone must have access to shared storage if persistent storage (aka an FCD) is to be provisioned for stateful applications/pods/workloads.

 ## Deployment Overview

-Steps that will be covered in order to setup zones for the vSphere CCM, vSphere CSI driver, and vSphere environment/configuration:
+Steps that will be covered in order to setup zones for the vSphere CPI, vSphere CSI driver, and vSphere environment/configuration:

 1. Enabling Zones the `vsphere.conf` file
 2. Creating Zones in your vSphere Environment via Tags